Canon T6i vs Panasonic GH4

 Studio photographers will appreciate that the Panasonic GH4 (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T6i and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the GH4 have been discontinued, but can regularly be found used on ebay.
 The GH4 was replaced by the Panasonic GH5, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T6i and GH4 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic GH4 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T6i and the Panasonic GH4?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.